-B. Current Sensing
+A. Current Sensing

-To be able to detect the operation phase of the circuit in the current sensing completion detection method, instantaneous current drawn by the circuit needs to be monitored.
+In any CSCD implementation, to be able to detect the operation phase of the circuit in the current sensing completion detection method, instantaneous current drawn by the circuit needs to be monitored.
 Thus, a circuit with low energy and area overhead that acts as an ammeter is required.
-We use a current sensing technique where the supply node (V{DD}) of the combinational macro block is driven by a diode-connected low V_T PMOS transistor, see Figure 5 [8].
-In this implementation, the current signal is sensed by the diode connected low V_T PMOS transistor and is converted to a voltage signal.
+We use a current sensing technique where the supply node $(V{DD})$ of the combinational macro block is driven by a diode-connected low- $V{\rm T}$ pMOS transistor, see Figure 4 [17].
+In this implementation, the current signal is sensed by the diode connected low- $V{\rm T}$ pMOS transistor and is converted to a voltage signal.

-C. Latch Controller
+B. Latch Controller

-A conventional bundled data pipeline, see Figure 2a, is constructed from handshake latches (each composed of a latch controller AFSM and a conventional enable-latch) and handshake combinatorial circuits (each composed of a matched delay element and a conventional combinatorial circuit).
+A conventional bundled data pipeline, see Figure 1a, is constructed from handshake latches (each composed of a latch controller AFSM and a conventional enable-latch) and handshake combinatorial circuits (each composed of a matched delay element and a conventional combinatorial circuit).

-Based on the handshaking on its input and output sides, a latch controller [18] produces a signal which opens and closes the latch.
+Based on the handshaking on its input and output sides, a latch controller [22] produces a signal which opens and closes the latch.
 The signal transitions which opens and closes the latch are normally interwoven with the handshaking, in order to ensure that the latch is opened for a safe and sufficiently long period.
-Different data validity schemes may be obtained in this way [12], [19].
+Different data validity schemes may be obtained in this way [14], [23].
 Finally, it is worth mentioning that the delay element used to match the latency in the combinatorial circuit delays both the rising and falling transitions on the request signal.

 In our design we modify the latch controller AFSM as follows.
 The targeted sequential elements for implementation are positive-edge triggered flip-flops.
 Therefore, we use the Ain signal to clock the registers.
 Moreover, the use of current sensing completion detection leads to a situation where a signal event, Ain+, causes the completion detection circuit to generate a pulse, where the width matches the switching in the combinatorial part; the leading edge is caused by Ain+ and the trailing edge of this pulse happens when the combinatorial circuit has settled.
 This situation, where a signal transition causes a pulse (i.e. two signal transitions) means that the completion detection circuit may not directly substitute a matched delay element.
-Therefore, we merge this pulse generating completion detection circuit into the latch controller, such that the outgoing request Rout+ includes a delay which matches the subsequent combinatorial circuit.
+Therefore, we merge this pulse generating completion detection circuit into the latch controller, such that the outgoing request

-Figure 6.
+Figure 7.
 Signal transition graph for the designed controller.